zapgun7/MFP1/README.md

 ## How to Build
 - Should just have to open it in VS2022 and build it in either Debug or Release in x64
-- Or run the Project1.exe in the root folder
+- Or run the Project1.exe in the ClassExamples folder

 ## Design Choices: